xpqz/dyalog-docs/interface-guide/docs/dde/shared-variable-principles.md

 Similarly, suppose that the effective access control vector is (0 0 1 1).
 This means that neither partner can **use** the variable twice in succession without an intervening **set** by the other.
 This type of control is appropriate where each **set** corresponds to an individual transaction, and you want to prevent transactions from inadvertently being duplicated.

-Suppose now that one workspace references the shared variable (which is called `DATA`), i.e.
+Suppose now that one workspace references the shared variable (which is called `DATA`), that is:
 ```apl
       TRANSACTION ← DATA
 ```

-Then, soon after, it executes the statement again, but without an intervening **set** by its partner, i.e.
+Then, soon after, it executes the statement again, but without an intervening **set** by its partner, that is:
 ```apl
       TRANSACTION ← DATA
 ```